-Cast iron that is well cared for can last for ages.
+Cast iron that is well cared for can last for a long time.
 Some families pass it down for generations.
 There are also people that believe vintage cast iron is superior to cookware too modern.
-For example, Griswold is a well sought after vintage brand, and quality pieces have fetched hundreds to thousands at auctions.
+For example, Griswold is a well-sought-after vintage brand, and quality pieces have fetched hundreds to thousands at auctions.

 It is possible for cast iron cookware to last a lifetime.
-Iron cast skillets, whole cast iron dutch ovens, wok sets, and grill pans are all great ways to save money because they can last for generations.
+Cast iron skillets, whole cast iron ovens, wok sets, and grill pans are great ways to save money because they can last for generations.

 The initial cost of cast iron cookware is much lower than other kitchen options.
 This means that outlay costs can be recovered quickly, making cast-iron pots and even enameled cast-iron the best choice when shopping on a budget.

 The cast iron pricing table below compares the prices of some of the most popular seasoned cast iron Dutch ovens we can purchase today.